-255 And unto the Jews I became as a Jew, that I might gain the Jews; to them that are under the law, as under the law, that I might gain them that are under the law; - 1 Corinthians 9:20 the sake of trying to please God) leads to falling from grace258 (that's not to say it's wrong to do or avoid certain actions listed in the law for reasons other than keeping the law itself, including being circumcised for medical reasons, or avoiding murdering people because it's against the secular law, not to mention avoiding specific actions because they're unloving; it's just doing so for the sake of following the Mosaic law that causes us to fall from grace - which, I should probably also point out, doesn't mean losing one's salvation, but just means missing out on enjoying the freedom Christ gave us, and possibly also losing out on certain rewards at the Judgement Seat of Christ, since Romans 8:30 tells us that anyone God calls for membership in the body of Christ will be justified and glorified,259 with absolutely zero qualifications beyond being predestined and called by God, making it very clear that it's impossible for members of the body of Christ to lose their salvation).
+$^{255}$ And unto the Jews I became as a Jew, that I might gain the Jews; to them that are under the law, as under the law, that I might gain them that are under the law; - 1 Corinthians 9:20

+$^{256}$ And when they heard it, they glorified the Lord, and said unto him, Thou seest, brother, how many thousands of Jews there are which believe; and they are all zealous of the law: And they are informed of thee, that thou teachest all the Jews which are among the Gentiles to forsake Moses, saying that they ought not to circumcise their children, neither to walk after the customs. - Acts 21:20-21 the sake of trying to please God) leads to falling from grace (that's not to say it's wrong to do or avoid certain actions listed in the law for reasons other than keeping the law itself, including being circumcised for medical reasons, or avoiding murdering people because it's against the secular law, not to mention avoiding specific actions because they're unloving; it's just doing so for the sake of following the Mosaic law that causes us to fall from grace - which, I should probably also point out, doesn't mean losing one's salvation, but just means missing out on enjoying the freedom Christ gave us, and possibly also losing out on certain rewards at the Judgement Seat of Christ, since Romans 8:30 tells us that anyone God calls for membership in the body of Christ will be justified and glorified, with absolutely zero qualifications beyond being predestined and called by God, making it very clear that it's impossible for members of the body of Christ to lose their salvation).